How do you get a patent for an idea?

 Chapter 1: Prep Work

-Before you hire a patent attorney or attempt to do the patent filing process on your own (not recommended) there are some important ideas you need to do to prep.
+Before you even think about hiring a patent attorney or attempt to do the patent filing process on your own (not recommended) there are some important questions you need to be able to answer.

 (CH1 – Prep Work)